 We will not forget that the designed machine is only the most remote image of an organism, in whom ideas work in a more living way.
 But the point holds: we can recognize a play of ideas through a material form without ascribing to that bit of material the kind of centered, autonomous agency allowing it to carry out its own act of thinking — let alone the power to consciously intend acts of thinking.

 There exist, we might reasonably assume, different degrees of autonomy and centeredness in organisms.
 And there is reason to think that different degrees obtain at different points in the evolutionary panorama (Rosslenbroich 2009; 2014).
 We will have occasion later to note among organisms the different possible balances between acts that we might, in one sense or another, consider the organisms’s own, and those that might better be said somehow to play through the organism from the wisdom of its living environment, whether visible or invisible.

 It is indisputable that organisms are effective agents.
 But we have good reason to keep in mind the distinction embedded in our common use of the word “agent”, which can refer either to that which is “capable of its own activity”, or that which is a “mediator of activity”.

 We can, in any case, rightly say that the ideas we recognize as empirically given in the life of an organism are really there.
 “This amoeba really is directing its activity so as to engulf a particle of food and sustain its own life.”
 But we cannot also say that this idea is directly observable as the amoeba’s own act — certainly not in anything like the sense in which we can feel ourselves as the authors of our own thinking.
-We can, in general, recognize ideas at play,2 but we cannot see the acts of thinking through which those ideas have come into play.
+We can, in general, recognize ideas at play,1

 This, of course, raises many questions — all the better for provoking further consideration.